YekAz/AltSchool-Assg-1/README.md

 # AltSchool-Assg-1

-This repo contains the slution to my forst AltSchool assignment
+This repo contains the solution to my first AltSchool assignment.